YingshuDeng/Notes-on-Analysis/IntrotoRealAnalysis.md

 Since the key point the definition of Cauchy is that $n$ and $K$ vary independently and can be arbitrarily apart.

+## The Basic properties of converget series,
+The definition of absolute convergence,

+the series $∑xn$ converges absolutely, then it converges,

+Even so, the limit of $∑xn$ and $|∑xn|$ are generally different,

+Absolutely convergent series have many wonderful properties,

+## Comparison test and the p-seires,

+P-test of series, for p within any real number, the series
+$\sum_{1}^{\infty} \frac {1}{n^p}$ converges if and only if $p>1$,

+Neither the p-series test nor the comparison test tell us what the sum converges to, and they only tell us that a limit of the partial sum exists,

+## Ratio test and root test,

+## Alternative series test,

+## Rearrangements,
+The rearrangement of series is just summed in different order,
+## Multiplication of series,

+## Mertens’ theorem

+## Power series,
+The definition of power serie, and the convergence of power serie,